Breadcrumbs

 Employment

-Employment reflects women’s economic opportunities, which are central to realizing women’s capabilities.
+Employment reflects women’s economic opportunities, which are central to realizing women’s capabilities and freedoms.
 It is preferred to labor force participation because it excludes unemployment.
-Our Index captures the percentage of women ages 25 and older who are employed.
+Our Index captures the percentage of women ages 25 to 64 who are employed in the formal or informal sector.

 Source: ILOSTAT database